derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 ## Model Driven Engineering Techniques

 ### Meta-Model of Abaqus

-### Additions needed in the Digital to create the Abaqus model
+### Additions needed in the Digital Twin to create the Abaqus model
 you can auto-generate the abaqus model using some template files that are adapted based on the digital twin model